batistagroup/qflux/docs/qflux/Variational_Methods/varQTE.md

 #### Example 1: Simple Hamiltonian

-Focusing on a simple Hamiltonian, consisting of a spin chain defined by the Pauli-Z matrix, we setup the initial state using a qiskit QuantumCircuit and the hyperparameters for VarQITE, such as number of layers in the ansatz, the timestep and total simulation time.
+Focusing on a simple Hamiltonian, consisting of a spin chain defined by the Pauli-Z matrix, we set up the initial state using a Qiskit `QuantumCircuit` and the hyperparameters for VarQITE, such as number of layers in the ansatz, the timestep and total simulation time.
 Finally, we call VarQITE to run the time evolution and output the ansatz parameter values.